The fabrics we live with contain a lot of chemicals - chemicals that are sometimes outlawed in other products - such as:

 - Textile processing uses a lot of water - it takes about 500 gallons to make enough fabric to cover just one sofa, making the textile industry the #1 industrial polluter of fresh water in the world.

-- Textile processing also uses great quantities of chemicals: it can take 25 pounds of chemicals to create the fabric for that one sofa.
-The process water, full of chemicals, may be dumped into our groundwater untreated, where it will first impact fish and other aquatic animals, and then it will be used by farmers to irrigate fields, entering our food chain.
+- Textile processing also uses many quantities of chemicals: it can take 25 pounds of chemicals to create the fabric for that one sofa.
+The process water, full of chemicals, may be dumped into our groundwater untreated, where it will first impact fish and other aquatic animals.
+Then, farmers use it to irrigate fields, entering our food chain.

-Organic fabrics are made from natural (preferably organically grown) fibers.
-But what makes a fabric "organic" is not simply the fact that organic fibers are used, but that the entire process was done using chemicals which have been found to be safe for humans.
+Organic fabrics are made from natural fibers.
+But what makes a fabric "organic" is not simply the fact that organic fibers are used, but that the entire process was done using chemicals that are safe for humans.

-Think of making applesauce: you can start with organic apples, but if you add Red Dye #2, preservatives, emulsifiers, stabilizers, and other synthetic chemicals, the USDA won't let you call the finished product "organic".
+Think of making applesauce: you can start with organic apples, but if you add Red Dye #2, preservatives, emulsifiers, stabilizers, and other synthetic chemicals, you do not end up with organic applesauce.

 - Clean water